zowe/community/Secure-Software-Development-Policy/README.md

 - A set of polices defining sets of requirements needed to fulfil the Manifesto vision

-Different policies are needed to govern different aspects of the software development such as Organization level Policy and SLDC Policy.
+A set of two policies is maintained to govern different aspects of the software development such as:
+  - Zowe Secure Software Development - Organization Policy - abbreviated ZSSD-OP
+  - Zowe Secure Software Development - Lifecycle Policy - abbreviated ZSSD-LP

 - Processes definition
 Used to achieve the policy requirements fulfilment